nus-cs2113-AY2021S2/tp/docs/UserGuide.md

   This is the list of your pinned tasks:
   1. [CS2113T][DONE] Work on User Guide

-  This is the list of your tasks:
+  This is the list of your normal tasks:
   1. [CS2113T][DONE] Work on User Guide

   This is the list of your assignments: